 The North Carolina State Board of Elections has:

 - Surveyed and photographed every North Carolina polling place as to accessibility needs.

 - Made grants county boards of elections to improve accessibility based upon these surveys.

-- Posted on its website, for use by voters, pictures of every polling place in North Carolina in regards to pathways to, accessibility from outside, and accessibility within the each polling site.
-Voters can access these pictures by going to the website and clicking the “Voting in North Carolina” menu item at the left of the page and then click on “View Your Polling Place”.
-If you do not know your polling place name follow this link Find Your Polling Place Here, where you can enter your address to find your information.
+- Posted on this website, for use by voters, pictures of every polling place in North Carolina in regards to pathways to, accessibility from outside, and accessibility within the each polling site.
+Voters can access these pictures by going to the Voter Tools section of the site and and select the Polling Place Lookup tool located in the left-hand menu where you can enter your address to find your information.